microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-08 - Deploy to the Cloud/README.md

 1. [**📖 Deploy To-Do App to Azure**](/Track_1_ToDo_App/Sprint-08%20-%20Deploy%20to%20the%20Cloud/Feature%201%20-%20Deploy%20to%20Azure.md/User%20Story%201%20-%20Deploy%20to%20Azure.md)

 > [!CAUTION]
-> Please note that once **your to-do application** is deployed to the cloud it **is running on the public internet and is accessible by anyone that has the URL to view and/or edit  information.
+> Please note that once **your to-do application** is deployed to the cloud it **is running on the public internet and is accessible by anyone that has the URL to view and/or edit the information.
 So, please do not put personal items in your to-do list**.
-We would also **highly recommend that you setup security on the website** if you plan to continue to run it and use the to-do list functionality.
-You enable this through the next user story.
+We would also **highly recommend that you setup security on the website**.
+You can enable this through the next user story.

 2. [**📖 Setup Authentication**](/Track_1_ToDo_App//Sprint-08%20-%20Deploy%20to%20the%20Cloud/Feature%201%20-%20Deploy%20to%20Azure.md/User%20Story%202%20-%20Setup%20Authentication.md)